tags: art

 Bears Ears revisited

-Math and Social Studies Current events Data and probability
+Social Studies Current events Probability and Statistics

 There is some beautiful land in Utah that was changed last year from federally protected land to Utah overseen land.
 The buttes of Bears Ears (shown above) and the surrounding territory cont...